Huegoxaga/notes/networking/README.md

 - Port numbers have a range between 0-65535.
 - Port numbers are used to identify the type of application or services during data transmission.
 - Here are Some standard port number.
-  80 - Unsecured web browsing (http)
+  - `80` - Unsecured web browsing (http)
-  443 - Secured web browsing (https)
+  - `443` - Secured web browsing (https)
-  25 - Unsecured/secured sending of e-mail messages (smtp/smtp-s)
+  - `25` - Unsecured/secured sending of e-mail messages (smtp/smtp-s)
-  110 - Unsecured/secured receiving of e-mail messages (pop/pop-s)
+  - `110` - Unsecured/secured receiving of e-mail messages (pop/pop-s)
-  143 - Unsecured/secured receiving of e-mail messages ( imap imap-s )
+  - `143` - Unsecured/secured receiving of e-mail messages ( imap imap-s )
+  - Standard port numbers used by TCP and UDP are different or sometimes shared
 - There are (3) sub-ranges for stanrdrand port numbers
   - Well-known Ports: registered with a governing body(a.k.a.
 System Ports)
     - Range: 0 - 1,023